wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 This meets the criteria of being toxic -- which means it might work!

 Why?
 So we can prevent unnecessary, destructive, idiotic tribal warfare. (according to the value system of this tribe.)

+## Problematise

+To render a word or statement problematic means to endeavor to change the definitions of one or more words until one of the following states is reached.

+1. It is devoid of any content.
+   subset: it is devoid of any *new* content.
+3. It is morally offensive.
+4. It is incorrect.